adisahume/referralflow/README.md

 ### 1. **Google Sheets / Excel**

-**Why it falls short:**
-- ❌ No visual stages or flow
+❌ No visual stages or flow
-- ❌ No message guidance or template storage
+❌ No message guidance or template storage
-- ❌ Easy to forget who to follow up with
+❌ Easy to forget who to follow up with
-- ❌ Emotionally cold — feels like admin work
+❌ Emotionally cold — feels like admin work
-- ❌ Not optimized for mobile
+❌ Not optimized for mobile

 ReferralFlow brings warmth, workflow, and structure — not just data entry.